jakob-72/wave-function-collapse/README.md

 ## Displaying

 If the matrix is too large (above 100x100) the program will not display the matrix in the terminal.
-For smaller matrices, the program will display the matrix as a colored grid (For now with hardcoded colors &values).
+For smaller matrices, the program will display the matrix as a colored grid (For now with hardcoded colors & values).
 If you change the constant `PRINT_COLORFUL` in the file `src/main.rs` to `false`, the program will display the matrix as a simple grid of numbers.

 ## Prospective Features

-- [ ] Add CLI support to the program to directly pass the required parameters (matrix size, rules file, etc.) as command line arguments.
+- [ ] Add a weighting value to the rules to allow for more control over the generation process.
 - [ ] Add a generic way to display colors based on the values in the matrix.
 - [ ] let the user choose custom colors for the colorful display.
+- [ ] Add CLI support to the program to directly pass the required parameters (matrix size, rules file, etc.) as command line arguments.
 - [ ] Add a way to save the matrix to a file.
-- [ ] Add a weighting value to the rules to allow for more control over the generation process.